sainticarus/Cyclistic-Case-Study/README.md

 (<https://divvy-tripdata.s3.amazonaws.com/index.html>)

-Next, I will ask myself what relates to eachother within the schemas of data, and how they can be viewed in correlation to eachother.
+Next, I would ask myself what relates to eachother within the schemas of data, and how they can be viewed in correlation to eachother.
 After review, there were ample empty station values that represents the potential outliers in the data.
-Complex data cleaning must be arranged in order to manage outstanding file sizes.
+Complex data cleaning must be arranged in order to manage outstanding file sizes, and provide clear insights for stakeholders.
+(Lily, the marketing team, and the executive team)

 ## PREPARE